apache/parquet-format/Encodings.md

 ##### Parameter Selection

+Any valid (exponent, factor) pair produces a correct encoding — the decoder is agnostic to the selection strategy, and the exception mechanism guarantees round-trip fidelity regardless of which pair is chosen.
+The choice only affects compression ratio.

-The encoder selects the (exponent, factor) pair that minimizes exceptions.
+The encoder SHOULD select the (exponent, factor) pair that produces the smallest encoded output.
+A simple heuristic is to minimize exception count; a more precise approach accounts for both bit-width and exception overhead.

 Valid combinations satisfy 0 &le; factor &le; exponent:

 | Type   | Max Exponent | Total Combinations |